expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 ### Your first fingerprints

-1. Run `npx @expo/fingerprint@latest > fingerprint.json` to generate your first fingerprint.
+1. Run `npx @expo/fingerprint@latest ./ > fingerprint.json` to generate your first fingerprint.
-2. Commit this new file.
-3. Run `npx expo install expo-quick-actions` to install the module.
+2. Run `npx expo install expo-quick-actions` to install the module.
-4. Run `npx @expo/fingerprint@latest fingerprint.json` to compare your project with your last fingerprint.
+3. Run `npx @expo/fingerprint@latest fingerprint.json` to compare your project with your last fingerprint.
 Did it change?
-5. Commit your changes.
+4. Run `npx @expo/fingerprint@latest ./ > fingerprint.json` again and commit the file to save your newest fingerprint.

 ### Basic expo-quick-actions implementation